andela-mmakinde/checkPoint2/README.md

 DOC-GARAGE allows users to create, edit, retrieve and delete documents.
 It allows you to search for a particular document by title.
 Pagination is added to allow for easy accessing of documents.
 And what else?
-Is is free!
+It is free!
 [Click here](http://docgarage.herokuapp.com/) to view the app on Heroku.

 ### Core Tecnologies